 - Dust can still get out of the bag opening.

-This sanding device is a smart construction because it combines two tools in one.
-You can use it as a stand belt sander as well as a disc sander.
-The sizes are descents, 4-by-36 for the belt, and the discs are six inches in diameter.
-You can tilt the belt between 0 and 90 degrees.
+This sanding device is an excellent construction because it combines two tools.
+Additionally, you can use it as a stand belt sander and a disc sander.
+Moreover, the sizes are descents, 4-by-36 for the belt, and the discs are six inches in diameter.
+You also can tilt the belt between 0 and 90 degrees.
 If working on the disc, a pusher get’s your material at an adjustable angle to the sander, similar to a meat slicer.

 - Two sanders in one tool